Curved operadic calculus: Introduction

-Operadic calculus has also an homotopical side.
+The operadic calculus has also an homotopical side.
 When operads themselves live in the category of differential graded $\mathbb{S}$-modules, they admit a notion of weak equivalence given by arity-wise quasi-isomorphisms.
 Understanding the homotopy theory of operads gives results on the homotopy theory in the category of algebras it encodes.
 Two weakly equivalent operads encode the same homotopy category of algebras.
-Cofibrant resolutions of operads gives "up to homotopy" analogues of algebraic structures: for any operad $\mathcal{P}$, algebras over a cofibrant resolution of $\mathcal{P}$ provide us with a suitable notion of a $\mathcal{P}$-\textit{algebra up to homotopy}.
-This recovers the seminal notions of $\mathcal{A}_\infty$-algebras, $\mathcal{L}_\infty$-algebras, $\mathcal{E}_\infty$-algebras as particular examples.
+For any operad $\mathcal{P}$, algebras over a cofibrant resolution of $\mathcal{P}$ provide us with a suitable notion of a $\mathcal{P}$-\textit{algebra up to homotopy}.
+This recovers the seminal notions of $\mathcal{A}_\infty$-algebras, $\mathcal{L}_\infty$-algebras, $\mathcal{C}_\infty$-algebras as particular examples.
 These resolutions also allow one to construct universal André-Quillen cohomology theories for algebras over an operad, see \cite{JoanQuillen}.
 The main tools for studying the homotopy theory of operads and computing cofibrant resolutions are the Bar-Cobar adjunction and the Koszul duality theory.
-Combining both the algebraic and the homotopical aspects of operadic calculus provides us with new tools to solve problems.
-For example, in \cite{campos2020lie}, the authors show that a nilpotent Lie algebra is completely characterized up to isomorphism by its universal enveloping algebra.
+Combining both the algebraic and the homotopical aspects of the operadic calculus provides us with new tools to solve problems, see \cite{LodayVallette12}.
+For example, in \cite{campos2020lie}, R. Campos, D. Petersen, D. Robert-Nicoud, and F. Wierstra show that a nilpotent Lie algebra is completely characterized up to isomorphism by its universal enveloping algebra, seen as an associative algebra.
 The proof of this purely algebraic result requires a combination of both of the aforementioned methods.
-Another example is given by \cite{robertnicoud2020higher}, where the authors develop the integration theory of $\mathcal{L}_\infty$-algebras using methods coming from operadic calculus.
-One of the main motivations of this article was to lay down the operadic tools necessary in order to generalize the results of \textit{loc.cit} to the case of \textit{curved} $\mathcal{L}_\infty$-algebras.
+Another example is given by \cite{robertnicoud2020higher}, where D. Robert-Nicoud and B. Vallette develop the integration theory of $\mathcal{L}_\infty$-algebras using methods coming from the operadic calculus.
+One of the main motivations of this article was to lay down the operadic tools required to generalize the results of \textit{loc.cit} to the case of \textit{curved} $\mathcal{L}_\infty$-algebras.
+See \cite{integration}.

 In the mist of algebraic structures, there are the so-called \textit{curved algebras}.
 The prototype of curved algebras are curved associative algebras.
 These are graded associative algebras $(A, \mu_A)~,$ endowed with a derivation $d$ of degree $-1$ and a distinguished element $\theta$ of degree $-2$ called the \textit{curvature}, such that